THE ABANDONED FACTORY IN THE NETHERLANDS

 ‘Steenfabriek Boudewijn’ and its quarry originated on the east side of the Dutch town Ossendrecht as a result of the extraction of minerals like clay, loam, and marl.
 The site was abandoned in 1992.

 The quarry is an open-pit mine, in fact it is nothing more than a large hole that, after mining of the minerals, was closed with sand.
 The factory made Calcium Silicate Bricks or Sand-lime Bricks.

 In 1999 the company was taken over by the German Haniel group.
 In 2004, after 40 years, Steenfabriek Boudewijn had to close its doors.
-That year the permit to use the quarry in Ossendrecht is no longer continued.
-During my visit I found there many signs warning for quicksand around the quarry.
-Officially the pit of 75 hectare should be equalized by the Boudewijn company, but the 10 meter deep quarry will be kept as a nature monument.
+That year, the permit to use the quarry in Ossendrecht is no longer continued.
+During my visit, I found many signs warning of quicksand around the quarry.
+Officially, the pit of 75 hectares should be equalized by the Boudewijn company, but the 10-meter deep quarry will be kept as a nature monument.

 Local youth who trashed and squatted the place countless times put a definitive end to it.
 They burned down half the factory in June 2006.
 Various fire engines were needed to put the flames to a stop.
 After the fire, and because of the many complaints of the neighborhood, the factory was demolished.
 The former director’s residence has not been demolished and is still on the western side of the terrain.
 This property may soon become part of the new residential area.
 I visited ‘Steenfabriek Boudewijn’ in 2006.
 Follow this link for more abandoned brick industry,